Etherious123/my-project-2/README.md

 # Goal:
 My job is to predict the sales price for each house.
 For each Id in the test set, predict the value of the SalePrice variable.
 # Metric:
 Submissions are evaluated on Root-Mean-Squared-Error (RMSE) between the logarithm of the predicted value and the logarithm of the observed sales price.
-(Taking logs means that errors in predicting expensive houses and cheap houses will affect the result equally
+(Taking logs means that errors in predicting expensive houses and cheap houses will affect the result equally.)